FontBureau/TypeRoof/docs/development/live.md

 ##### In the listening `Receiver`

-If the receiver did not open another window itself it can expect the message is coming from it's own `window.parent` or `window.opener` other it should check `event.source`.
+If the receiver did not open another window itself it can expect the message is coming from its own `window.parent` or `window.opener` otherwise it should check `event.source`.

-The expected  `event.origin` is known by the `Adapter` as it opened the `Receiver` page itself, any other origin is rejected.

 The values for `message.fontBuffer` and `message.metaData` must be checked and applied by subsequent processing in the `Receiver`.